-Welcome to Baker College’s Spotlight feature, a series of brief interviews with notable BC students, faculty and alumni who are making news and reaching new heights in their educational and professional pursuits.
+Welcome to Baker College’s Spotlight feature, a series of brief interviews with notable Baker College students, faculty and alumni who are making news and reaching new heights in their educational and professional pursuits.

 This edition of Spotlight features MaKenna Mattimore, who graduated in the spring of 2020 with a dual associate degree in Criminal Justice from Baker College and a high school diploma from Perry High School.
 This fall, MaKenna will begin her bachelor’s degree studies in Criminal Justice at Baker College of Owosso.
 MaKenna also has been lauded as one of the youngest interns ever to serve in the Genesee County Prosecutor’s Office.